-When installing a new cartridge seal assembly, remove the seal from the container, and remove the mylar storage tabs, if so equipped, from between the seal faces.
+When installing a new cartridge seal assembly, remove the seal from the container, and remove the mylar storage tabs from between the seal faces.

-New cartridge seal assemblies may be equipped with mylar storage tabs between the seal faces.
-If so equipped, these storage tabs must be removed before installing the seal.
+New cartridge seal assemblies are equipped with mylar storage tabs between the seal faces.
+These storage tabs must be removed before installing the seal.